ambrosus/openethereum/docs/AirDAO_OpenEthereum_Setup_Guide.md

-# AirDAO (ex Ambrosus) OpenEthereum Setup Guide
+# Ascendia OpenEthereum Setup Guide

-This guide provides step-by-step instructions for setting up Ambrosus OpenEthereum on your server.
+This guide provides step-by-step instructions for setting up Ascendia OpenEthereum on your server.

 ## Prerequisites